-In September 2023, Afyren introduced a new long-term incentive plan for certain employees and corporate officers.
-It is based on performance targets, including a non-financial component, to be achieved by 2025, provided that the beneficiary is still employed by the Company on that date.
-This plan corresponds to a total potential volume of 190,206 shares.
+In March 2024, AFYREN introduced a new long-term incentive plan, in the form of free shares, for certain employees and corporate officers.
+It is based on performance targets, including a non-financial component, to be achieved by 2026, provided that the beneficiary is still employed by the Company on that date.
+This plan corresponds to a total potential volume of 180,500 shares.

-1.2 SUBSEQUENT EVENTS
+1.2.
+Subsequent events